belangeo/pyo/trunk/doc/PyoObject/Delay.rst

     :param delay: float or :class:`PyoObject`, optional

     Delay time in seconds.
-Default to 0.25.
+Defaults to 0.25.

     :param feedback: float or :class:`PyoObject`, optional

     Amount of output signal sent back into the delay line, between 0 and 1.
-    Default to 0.
+    Defaults to 0.

     :param maxdelay:, float, optional

     Maximum delay length in seconds.
-Available only at initialisation.
+Available only at initialization.
-    Default to 1.
+    Defaults to 1.

 .. method:: Delay.setInput(x, fadetime=0.05)